Chris Russo: Personal life

 Russo is the only child of Anthony Michael "Tony" (1931–2013) and Vera "Molly" Russo, from Flushing, Queens and England, respectively.
 Russo married Jeanne Lavelle on May 6, 1995, and they have four children, Timmy, Kiera, Colin, and Patrick.
 Colin made his radio debut in his father's old time slot on WFAN on December 30, 2020, cohosting with Sonny Carton, son of long-time host, Craig Carton.
+While Kiera graduated from the University of Notre Dame with a degree in Film, Television, and Theatre.
+She now writes a Blog titled “A Penny For My Thoughts”.
 Russo resides in New Canaan, Connecticut and is a lifelong, avid San Francisco Giants fan.